aws/s2n-quic/examples/jumbo-frame/README.md

 The standard ethernet Maximum Transmission Unit - MTU - is 1500 bytes.
 Jumbo frames are ethernet frames that support more than 1500 bytes.
 Jumbo frames will often support approximately 9000 bytes, although this is an implementation specific detail and you should check to see what your network supports.

 ## why use jumbo frames
-There are a number of overheads that occur per-packet.
+Some overheads occur per-packet.
 For example, udp packet headers are included on each packet.
-If you can use larger datagrams, then the communication is more efficient because the useable payload is larger relative to the overhead.
+Using jumbo frames decreases the overhead / payload ratio, so communication is more efficienct.

-There are also CPU utilization savings for jumbo frames as well
+CPU utilization also benefits from jumbo frame usage.

 ## how to use jumbo frames
-You can only use jumbo frames if there are supported on the network that you are communicating over.
-As an example, AWS supports jumbo frames in the specific circumstances listed [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html)
+Jumbo frames can only be used if they are supported by the network.
+AWS supports jumbo frames in the specific circumstances listed [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html)

-For this example, we can use the `tracepath` utility to make sure jumbo frames are supported on our local machine.
+The `tracepath` utility can be used to check if jumbo frames are supported on a local machine.

 ```console
 [ec2-user@ip-1-1-1-1 jumbo-frame]$ tracepath localhost
  1:  localhost                                             0.035ms reached
      Resume: pmtu 65535 hops 1 back 1
 ```
-The tracepath tool says something about `pmtu 65535`, which means that the Path Maximum Transmission Unit is 65,535 bytes.
-So 9,001 bytes should be no problem!
+The `pmtu 65535` indicates that `localhost` has a maximum tranmission unit of 65,535 bytes.
+Networks are unlikely to support an mtu this large, but this confirms that our demo with a 9,001 byte mtu will work properly.

-Then we just need to configure the io provider that we pass into our quic endpoint and we are good to go.
-The full code is in the folder, but the most relevant snippet is reproduced below.
+The MTU is a property of the IO provider.
+This can be configured as shown below.
 ```rust
     let address: SocketAddr = "127.0.0.1:4433".parse()?;
     let io = s2n_quic::provider::io::Default::builder()